valory-xyz/celo-trader/README.md

 3. Modify the agent's [process_next_mech_response](https://github.com/valory-xyz/celo-trader/blob/main/packages/valory/skills/celo_trader_abci/behaviours.py#L207) method in order to get the correct data from the new tool.

 4. Update the [transaction preparation on the agent](https://github.com/valory-xyz/celo-trader/blob/main/packages/valory/skills/celo_trader_abci/behaviours.py#L173) so, instead of a simple transfer, it uses the data received in the previous step to make a call to Uniswap.
 [Here's an example on how to make a contract call](https://github.com/valory-xyz/price-oracle/blob/main/packages/valory/skills/price_estimation_abci/behaviours.py#L361).
-You will need to create a contract package for Uniswap that implements a single method to swap.
+Since agents communicate with contracts through the contract_api, you will need to create a [contract package](https://open-aea.docs.autonolas.tech/creating-contracts/) (essentially a contract wrapper) for Uniswap that implements a single method to swap.
 [Here's a contract method for reference](https://github.com/valory-xyz/price-oracle/blob/main/packages/valory/contracts/offchain_aggregator/contract.py#L197).

+The [trader agent](https://github.com/valory-xyz/trader) might be a good example to understand how to make transactions using an agent.
+There's a easy to follow [quickstart for this agent](https://github.com/valory-xyz/trader-quickstart) that anyone can use to run the trader.